 Performs a panic of the server.
+This can be set only when the monitoring method is keepalive.

 Open/Close Temporary File

 Select this check box if you want to Open/Close Temporary File at every interval when you execute monitoring.